Updated 15 September 2020

 Which NZSO concerts in 2020 have been cancelled?

-Concerts from March until July were cancelled including Mavericks, Devotion, Wai, Emperor, Provocateurs, Idyllic, NYO Leningrad, Rebels and Kia Kotahi.
+Mavericks, Devotion, Wai, Emperor, Provocateurs, Idyllic, NYO Leningrad, Rebels, Kia Kotahi, Cadence and Passion.

 Will the cancelled concerts go ahead at a later date?